hyperledger/indy-hipe/text/error-handling/README.md

 **where**: A string that describes where the error happened, from the perspective of the reporter, and that uses the “you” or “me” or “other” prefix, followed by a suffix like “cloud”, “edge”, “wire”, “agency”, etc.

-**time-noticed**: [??: should we refer to timestamps in a standard way ("date"? "time"? "timestamp"? "when"?)
+**time-noticed**: [TODO: should we refer to timestamps in a standard way ("date"? "time"? "timestamp"? "when"?)
 Standard time entry (ISO-8601 UTC with at least day precision and up to millisecond precision) of when the problem was detected.

 **tracking-uri**: Provides a URI that allows the recipient to track the status of the error.
 For example, if the error is related to a service that is down, the URI could be used to monitor the status of the service, so its return to operational status could be automatically discovered.